Asiatik/codezilla/Java Design Patterns/DAO pattern/README.md

+## Data Access Object Pattern aka DAO

-*Data Access Object Pattern or DAO pattern is used to separate low level data accessing API or operations from high level business services.
-Following are the participants in Data Access Object Pattern.*
+Data Access Object Pattern or DAO pattern is used to separate low level data accessing API or operations from high level business services.
+Following are the participants in Data Access Object Pattern.

 > **Data Access Object Interface** - This interface defines the standard operations to be performed on a model object(s).